Argentine president rejects constitution reform, backs judicial changes

 She also has criticized the courts for their handling of a dispute between the government and leading media conglomerate Grupo Clarin over a broadcast reform law that would force the group to sell off lucrative operating licenses.

-Her anti-monopoly push has been frustrated by court injunctions favouring Clarin, which has become one of her leading foes due to the critical coverage of its news outlets.
+Her anti-monopoly push has been frustrated by court injunctions favoring Clarin, which has become one of her leading foes due to the critical coverage of its news outlets.

 Government supporters held balloons carrying the slogan "Clarin Lies" during Fernandez's 3-1/2-hour speech.